joomla/Manual/docs/get-started/ide/phpstorm/debugging.md

 ![Edit Configurations Menu](./assets/run_edit_configurations.png)

-This will open a new window where you can add configruations.
+This will open a new window where you can add configuration.

 ![Empty remote debug](./assets/empty_run_debug_config.png)